Nic30/hwtHls/doc/index.rst

 After this stage we do have assigned realization of each node and an exact time when it should happen and what synchronization it should use.
 The next step is translate this information to a HWT netlist for RTL codegen.
 Because the dependency between architectural elements can still be cyclic we need to declare all io of all architectural elements in advance.
 Once specified we can translate the body of the elements.
-Due to support for components spanning over multiple clock cycles and due to split on idividual architectural elements we need to analyze the placement of virtual registers in advance in order to find out which element will be responsible for handling of implicitely used and synchronized value as described in following figure.
+Due to support for components spanning over multiple clock cycles and due to split on individual architectural elements we need to analyze the placement of virtual registers in advance in order to find out which element will be responsible for handling of implicitly used and synchronized value as described in following figure.

 .. image:: _static/nodeBetweenArchElements.png